skx/kilua/README.md

     make

-Once built you can run this in a portable fashion, like so:
+Once built you can run the binary in a portable fashion, like so:

     ./kilua --syntax-path ./syntax [options] [file1] [file2] .. [fileN]